larebmalik/requestformatter/README.md

 # requestformatter
-Request Formatter - Burp suite Extension
+**Request Formatter - Burp suite Extension
+**
+>A custom burpsuite extension to which helps in mapping API endpoints in FreeMind mindmaps.

 Step 1: Load the extension. (ensure jython is configured)